All my life I’ve never liked using the dishwasher.

 Most people around me baulk at my refusal to use the dishwasher.
-You eat your food in comfort at home, throw the dishes and cutlery in the dishwasher, turn it on, the mess and grime washes away.
-You don’t need to spend time washing up.
+They argue you don’t need to spend time washing up with a dishwasher.

-Growing up in a traditional-minded Chinese family, the dishwasher was never used.
-Instead it was used as a stacking and drying rack for clean dishes.
+Growing up in a traditional-minded Chinese family, the dishwasher was instead used as a stacking rack for clean dishes.
 These days I use the dishwasher to store my empty work lunch containers and banish plates that I never use.

 I’ve only used the dishwasher a handful of times in my life.
-Whenever I did, I felt l there are so many better reasons to wash up by hand.
-Some of these reasons seem to be tied to being Chinese while other reasons are purely logical.
+Whenever I did, I felt l there are so many good reasons to wash up by hand.
+Some of these reasons are tied to being Chinese while other reasons are purely logical.

 Here are seven reasons why I don’t use the dishwasher at home.

-Most days my household goes through around ten plates, more than a few bowls, pairs of cutleries, a number of cups and non-stick pots and pans.
 On the occasions cooking and dining a solo dinner at home, it takes me ten minutes to wash everything up.
-When it comes to washing up after housemates and rambunctious kids, that takes half an hour.
+When it comes to washing up by hand after housemates and rambunctious family, that takes half an hour.

 One can argue this is all very efficient.
-I grew up with the Chinese mentality to be efficient with time and money: do something productive with your time and save your pennies for a better tomorrow.
-This mindset is in part stems from values of Confucianism favouring thrift, self-discipline and an aversion to extravagance.
+I grew up with the Chinese mentality to be efficient with time and money.
+This mindset is stems from values of Confucianism favouring thrift, self-discipline and an aversion to extravagance.